High-grade, conventional near surface

 We are committed to working with communities and supporting local northern business in the region to maximise the training, employment, and economic opportunities for the local people.
 In doing so, we will continue to build mutually respectful, beneficial, and long-lasting economic relationships with stakeholders/rights holders in the region.

-Already, local businesses and individual members of the local community provide a range of services to the PLS project, including camp management, catering, logistics, security, vehicle and equipment rental, technicians and others.
+Already, local businesses and individual members of the local community provide a range of services to the PLS Project, including camp management, catering, logistics, security, vehicle and equipment rental, technicians and others.

 Community Investment Program

-To apply for funding please fill out the online application.
 If you would like further information before completing the form, please email: Community_PLS@paladinenergy.ca or phone +1 250-868-8140 for assistance.

 Paladin will confirm receipt of your application by email.
 We will review the application within 30 days of receiving the application and will respond to applicants with a decision by the end of the 30-day time frame.